hope-data-science/tidyfst/README.md

 - Show the variable class of data.table as default.
 - Never use in place replacement (also known as modification by reference, which means the original variable would not be modified without notification).
 - Use suffix ("_dt") rather than prefix to increase the efficiency (especially when you have IDE with automatic code completion).
-- More flexible verbs for big data manipulation.
+- More flexible verbs (e.g. [pairwise_count_dt](https://hope-data-science.github.io/tidyfst/reference/pairwise.html)) for big data manipulation.
 - Supporting data importing and parsing with *fst*, which saves both time and memory.
 Details see [parse_fst/select_fst/filter_fst](https://hope-data-science.github.io/tidyfst/reference/fst.html) and [import_fst/export_fst](https://hope-data-science.github.io/tidyfst/reference/fst_io.html).
 - Low and stable dependency on mature packages (data.table, fst, stringr)